AriGraph: Learning Knowledge Graph World Models with Episodic Memory for LLM Agents: Related work

 \section{Related work}

-In this section, we can distinguish three main areas of focus related to our work: memory architectures, suggested for autonomous agents \cite{zhang2024survey}; the integration of knowledge graphs with language models; performance evaluation of agents in text-based environments.

 Voyager \cite{wang2023voyager}, Ghost in the Minecraft \cite{zhu2023ghost} and Jarvis-1 \cite{wang2023jarvis1} are advanced, open-ended LLM agents that show significantly better performance in Minecraft compared to earlier techniques.
 These agents feature memory capabilities through a library of learned skills, summaries of successful actions, and episodic memory with plans for successful task execution.
 However, they fall short in representing knowledge with semantic structure and depend heavily on the LLM's extensive Minecraft knowledge, or even access to the Minecraft wiki.
 Generative agents \cite{park2023generative} mimic human behavior in multi-agent environments and were among the pioneers in introducing an advanced memory system for LLM agents, which we use as our baseline.
-This system records episodic memories and features a retrieval mechanism that prioritizes information based on recency, importance, and relevance.
-The importance is assessed by the LLM, while relevance is determined through vector retrieval.
-This approach works good for open ended behavior simulation, but falls short for the solution of specific task, when the retrieval of specific information is needed.
-Reflexion \cite{shinn2023reflexion} enables agents to reflect on past trajectories, allowing them to store relevant insights about completed actions in a long-term memory module, but has no structural representation of knowledge and episodic memories.
+Reflexion \cite{shinn2023reflexion} and CLIN \cite{majumder2023clincontinuallylearninglanguage} enables agents to reflect on past trajectories, allowing them to store relevant insights about completed actions in a long-term memory module, but has no structural representation of knowledge and episodic memories.
 LARP \cite{yan2023larp} utilizes the concepts of episodic and semantic memories but treats them as separate instances and lacks a structural representation of knowledge.
-MemGPT \cite{packer2024memgpt} facilitates the function-calling abilities of LLMs by allowing an agent to selectively store and retrieve information from an external database.
-A more general framework that allows LLMs to store information from conversations.
-It can benefit from implementation of our graph architecture as a form of structural and episodic knowledge.